A number of tax incentives, ranging from exemptions from premium payments to deductible expenses are available when running your business.

 Any profit you make from closing your business is being taxed under the label stakingswinst (profit from discontinuity).
 A so-called discontinuation relief (stakingsaftrek) may apply to the closing of your business.

 A maximum profit deduction is available as a relief to ensure that you pay less tax on this profit.
 Part of the profit arising from your business closure can be used to pay for annuities.
 An additional tax-free annuity helps you to lower the amount of tax you need to pay.
-The deductible amount depends on your age and the situation when your close your business.
+The deductible amount depends on your age and the situation when you close your business.

 Incentives for employing older or disabled workers